Grupo Modelo: Modelo Reserva

 Modelo Reserva ('Reserve') is Modelo Especial finished on aged wood from tequila barrels.
 It is a German Pilsner made in Mexico with a 5.5% ABV.

 Victoria

 Victoria is a 4% abv Vienna lager first brewed in Toluca, México, in 1865 by Compañía Toluca y México.
 Grupo Modelo bought out Compañía Toluca y México in 1935.

-It is generally sold in standard 325 ml bottles and 940 ml familiares; a smaller 150 ml bottle exists, but it is rare.
+It is sold in the United States in standard 12 U.S.oz bottles and 940 ml familiares; a smaller 150 ml bottle exists, but it is rare.
 The labels of all its presentations depict Gambrinus holding aloft a frothing mug.

 Victoria beer is available in six, twelve, and twenty-four pack bottles in 39 states.

 Estrella Jalisco

-Estrella ("star" in Spanish) is a pilsner beer produced in the Guadalajara Modelo plant and can be found in all of Mexico.
+Estrella ("star" in Spanish) is a pilsner beer produced in the Guadalajara Modelo plant.
 Estrella was first produced in the late 19th century by Cervecería Estrella (currently known as Cervecería Modelo de Guadalajara), that Grupo Modelo acquired in 1954.
 Estrella Jalisco is the only beer imported into the United States under ownership of Anheuser Busch.